chengoiz/chengoiz/README.md

 - **FooBook**
   A full-stack social media platform Android Studio (Mobile), backed by MongoDB.
 Includes features like post creation, commenting, and friend management.
 Designed for a seamless user experience.

-- **Arkanoid Game**
-  A classic game built in Java, showcasing object-oriented principles with multiple levels for flexible gameplay mechanics.

 ---

 ## 📫 Let's Connect